Structure of $k$-Matching-Planar Graphs: Preliminaries

 A \defn{walk} in a graph $G$ is a sequence $(v_{1}, v_{2},\dots, v_{t})$ of vertices in $G$ such that $v_{i}v_{i + 1} \in E(G)$ for each $i \in \{1,\dots, t - 1\}$.
 A \defn{path} in a graph $G$ is a walk $(v_{1}, v_{2},\dots, v_{t})$ in $G$ such that $v_{i} \neq v_{j}$ for all distinct $i, j \in \{1,\dots,t\}$.
 Let $W = (v_{1}, v_{2}, \dots, v_{t})$ be a walk in a graph $G$.
 We say that $v_{1}$ and $v_{t}$ are the \defn{endpoints} of $W$.
 For any $i \in \{1,\dots,i - 1\}$, $v_{i}$ and $v_{i + 1}$ are \defn{consecutive} vertices in $W$.

 A graph $S$ is a \defn{star} if it is isomorphic to $K_{1}$ or $K_{1, t}$ for some $t \geqslant 1$.
 If $S$ is isomorphic to $K_{1}$ or $K_{1, 1}$, then a \defn{centre} of $S$ is an arbitrary vertex of $S$.
 If $S$ is isomorphic to $K_{1, t}$ for some $t \geqslant 2$, then the \defn{centre} of $S$ is the vertex of $S$ with degree $t$.
 A graph $G$ is a \defn{star-forest} if $G$ is a forest where every connected component is a star.
-A \defn{star-component} of a star-forest $G$ is a connected component of $G$.

 The \defn{arboricity} of a graph $G$ is the minimum number of edge-disjoint forests whose union is $G$.
 The \defn{star arboricity} of a graph $G$, denoted \defn{$\st(G)$}, is the minimum number of edge-disjoint star-forests whose union is $G$.